sza0816/SimCSE-multilanguages/README.md

 Below is a summary paragraph that group members can take as reference:

 > We used Vast.ai GPU instances (A5000/RTX4090) to train English SimCSE models.
-> The environment and datasets were prepared using setup.sh, which installs dependencies and downloads wiki1m (unsupervised), NLI triples (supervised), and STS‑B benchmarks.
+> The environment and datasets were prepared using setup.sh, which installs dependencies and downloads wiki (unsupervised), NLI triples (supervised), and STS‑B benchmarks.
 > Our unified training script (train_english.py) supports both unsupervised and supervised modes via different data collators.
 > After training, we evaluated sentence embeddings on STS‑B using Spearman correlation between cosine similarity and human‑annotated similarity scores.
 > The unsupervised model achieved 0.6854 on STS‑dev, while the supervised model reached 0.7315, showing clear improvement from supervised contrastive learning.